 - Subp.
 2. Medical and nursing staff.
 An adequate medical staff shall be provided to assure optimum care of patients at all times.
 The director of the nursing service shall be a well-qualified, registered nurse with training and experience in psychiatric nursing.
-There shall be a sufficient number of nurses, psychiatric aides, and attendants under the director's - Subp.
+There shall be a sufficient number of nurses, psychiatric aides, and attendants under the director's supervision to assure optimum care of patients at all times. - Subp.
 3. Other staff.
 The staff shall include a sufficient number of qualified physical and occupational therapists to provide rehabilitation services for the number of patients accommodated.
 The hospital shall make provisions in its staff organization for consultations in the specialized fields of medicine.